Is there a rivalry between the tennis player and squash player in your life? Which racquet sport is superior?

-We’re biased towards tennis, but it’s worth it to take a comparative look at the two and figure out the key differences between them.
+On this site there’s a bias towards tennis, but it’s worth it to take a comparative look at the two racquet sports and figure out the key differences between them.

 In this brief overview, we’re going to look at all the ways that they’re different and similar.